-Before you think about the fish that you want to live in your 150-gallon fish tank, you need to obtain and set up the equipment required to keep your inhabitants healthy.
+Before you think about the fish that you want to live in your 150 gallon (568 liters) fish tank, you need to obtain and set up the equipment required to keep your inhabitants healthy.

 Here is our checklist of the equipment you need and should use when setting up your 150-gallon tank: